testingbot/Testingbot-Tunnel/README.markdown

 Whether you want to test on your local computer (localhost), on a staging server inside your LAN, or on a computer across VPN, our TestingBot Tunnel makes all of this possible in a secure and reliable way.

 You will no longer need to open up ports on your firewall or whitelist our IP range to run tests on your staging environment.
-Below are some of the features of the TestingBot Tunnel.
+Below are some of the features of the TestingBot Tunnel:

-Fast: at our end of the tunnel we keep a cache of static content, to reduce traffic inside the tunnel.
+* Fast: at our end of the tunnel we keep a cache of static content, to reduce traffic inside the tunnel.
-Secure: when you start the Tunnel, a pristine VM server is booted just for you and will last until you end the tunnel.
+* Secure: when you start the Tunnel, a pristine VM server is booted just for you and will last until you end the tunnel.
-Robust: full HTTP(s) support, coded in Java
+* Robust: full HTTP(s) support, coded in Java
-Easy to set up and use.
+* Easy to set up and use.

 Install
 -------